-(c) Dissolution at the Option of the Obligor (Optional Dissolution Right): If Optional Dissolution Right is specified as applicable in the applicable Pricing Supplement, the Obligor may in its sole discretion deliver to the Trustee a duly completed Exercise Notice in accordance with the provisions of the Sale Undertaking and, on receipt of such notice, the Trustee shall, on giving not less than the minimum period nor more than the maximum period of irrevocable notice specified in the applicable Pricing Supplement to the Delegate and the Certificateholders, redeem all or, if so specified in the relevant Exercise Notice, some of the Certificates on any Optional Dissolution Date.
+(c) Dissolution at the Option of the Obligor (Optional Dissolution Right): If Optional Dissolution Right is specified as applicable in the applicable Final Terms, the Obligor may in its sole discretion deliver to the Trustee a duly completed Exercise Notice in accordance with the provisions of the Sale Undertaking and, on receipt of such notice, the Trustee shall, on giving not less than the minimum period nor more than the maximum period of irrevocable notice specified in the applicable Final Terms to the Delegate and the Certificateholders, redeem all or, if so specified in the relevant Exercise Notice, some of the Certificates on any Optional Dissolution Date.
 Any such redemption of Certificates shall be at their Dissolution Distribution Amount.
-Any such redemption or exercise must relate to Certificates of a face amount at least equal to the Minimum Optional Dissolution Amount to be redeemed specified in the applicable Pricing Supplement and no greater than the Maximum Optional Dissolution Amount to be redeemed specified in the applicable Pricing Supplement.
+Any such redemption or exercise must relate to Certificates of a face amount at least equal to the Minimum Optional Dissolution Amount to be redeemed specified in the applicable Final Terms.